FraL96/Italian_Inside_Milestone3/README.md

 ### Images

 The images used are taken from different sources:
-* The categories in the "All recipes" pages and some of the recipes pictures, are taken from [Pexels.com](https://www.pexels.com/), that provides images without copyright.
+* The categories in the "All recipes" pages, the background and the recipes pictures, are taken from [Pexels.com](https://www.pexels.com/), that provides images without copyright.
-* The ones used for the regions pages are from [Pixabay](https://pixabay.com/it/).
 * The shortcut icon representing a slice of pizza is been taken from [Favicon.io](https://favicon.io/).
 * The picture with the logo of ["Casale del Giglio"](https://www.casaledelgiglio.it/en/) is been taken from their website.
-* The pictures used for the recipes, some have been taken by me and some have been sent to me by a friend that is a chef and took them personally.

 ### Graphic Elements

 The code for the interactive map used on the homepage is been realized by [Antonio Del Cin](https://codepen.io/Antoniox22/pen/oYRowJ) and then customized by me.
+The code to add tooltips to the map is been written by [Naila Ahmad](https://codepen.io/nailaahmad/pen/bEBaxo).

 ### Defensive Design